 Shy Bladder Syndrome or Bashful Bladder Syndrome (technical term: Paruresis) is the term for that life restricting difficulty.
 People with Shy Bladder Syndrome often cannot urinate when other people are close by.
 Often people feel intense shame and humiliation over not being able to be able to urinate in public.
 People who struggle with this have to carefully plan their excursions out of the house in order to use restrooms that are rarely used by others.
 Some individuals arrange their days to NEVER have to urinate in public- they are able to urinate only in the safety of their own homes.
 Life can become very restricted for the 21 million Americans (7% of adults) who are estimated to suffer from Paruresis.

-We, here at the Cognitive Behavior Therapy Center of Southern California, can help with this condition.
+At the Cognitive Behavior Therapy Center of Southern California, we can help with this condition.
 Just like with other anxiety problems, you can learn, at your own pace, to face your fears and recover the ability to urinate in public restrooms and live fully.
 Contact us today!

 Do you have Shy Bladder Syndrome?